ztalha6/app_essentials_extension/README.md

-Sure!
-Here's a sample README file for your VS Code extension, "App Essentials Snippets":

 # App Essentials Snippets

-App Essentials Snippets is a Visual Studio Code extension that provides code snippets for the App Essentials package published on Pub.dev.
+App Essentials Snippets is a Visual Studio Code extension that provides code snippets for the App Essentials package published on [Pub.dev](https://pub.dev/packages/app_essentials).
 This extension aims to streamline your development process by offering a collection of commonly used code snippets for the Flutter App Essentials package.

 ## Features